wonambi-python/wonambi/docs/source/installation.rst

 Installation
 ============
-wonambi is pure python, so it can be installed on every platform if you have the correct dependencies, just run:
+wonambi is pure python, so it can be installed on every platform if you have the correct dependencies.
+Make sure if you have at least python 3.6 installed.
+Then you can install it, by typing:

 ``pip install wonambi``

 and to run it:

 ``wonambi``

 To install the correct dependencies, follow the platform-specific instructions below.